 - Administration expenses; fees of executors and attorneys – The ordinary expenses of administration, including the ordinary fees allowed executors and administrators and the ordinary fees of their attorneys

-- Payment of state, county and local taxes upon the property for the current fiscal year
+- Payment of state, county, and local taxes upon the property for the current fiscal year

 - Transfer taxes of other states or the United States – Transfer taxes paid or payable to other states or territories or the District of Columbia or foreign countries on any property the transfer of which is taxable.

 The New Jersey Transfer Inheritance Tax is imposed upon the transfer of property based upon the fair market value of such property.
-Fair market value is ascertained by deducting from the market value of any property, the debts, expenses and taxes which constitute an encumbrance upon the property of a decedent.
+Fair market value is ascertained by deducting from the market value of any property, the debts, expenses, and taxes that constitute an encumbrance upon the property of a decedent.
 No deductions are allowed, however, against any property which is exempt or not subject to the New Jersey Inheritance Tax.

 The Court held that the balance of a mortgage owing on the date of death is allowed as a deduction from the value of any real property securing such mortgage, except that in the case of realty held by a decedent and a surviving spouse as tenants by the entirety, the amount of any mortgage owing on such realty at the decedent’s death is not allowable as a deduction since such property is exempt from the New Jersey Inheritance Tax.

-Thus the state’s position was reversed and the commission based on the fair market value of all estate property without offset for liens/debts was affirmed.
+Thus, the state’s position was reversed and the commission based on the fair market value of all estate property without offset for liens/debts was affirmed.
 This is a big deal.
 It means the executor/administrator can calculate his/her commission based on the fair market value of all property that is part of the probate estate without subtracting liens and debts.

-The executor(s) or administrator(s) commission(s) is to be calculated based upon the fair market value of property, as of the date of death as follows:
+The executor(s) or administrator(s) commission(s) is to be calculated based upon the fair market value of the property, as of the date of death as follows: